Local schools ready to go with several back-to-school plans in the works

 “The teachers’ associations and unions are saying if the environment isn’t safe, they’re not going to teach,” Domenech said.
 “A lot are saying they’re going to retire or quit.
 Some have potential issues that could put them at risk.
 It’s another factor.”

 Remote teaching requires “incredible coordination and planning,” he added.
 Teachers and students must have the equipment, high speed internet access and familiarity with how to use both to participate fully.
+The SEOToolsCentre online sentence counter is a great tool for both teachers and students.

 He said that one-third of students don’t have a computer or internet in their home.